David M. Lubin

 David M. Lubin (born November 24, 1950) is an American writer, professor, curator, and scholar.
-He has published six books on American art, film, and popular culture.
+He has published eight books on American art, film, and popular culture.

 In a much-noted survey of scholarship in American art written for the Art Bulletin, Stanford art historian Wanda Corn identified Lubin, then at the start of his career, as "one of the most provocative representatives" of a new mode of "interpretive criticism has transfigured the close-up study of the single work of art."
 According to the French cultural historian François Brunet, "Lubin shows himself to be an innovative, indeed, iconoclastic historian of art, in organizing the confrontation of genres and visual registers—painting, photography, chromolithographs, advertisements, postcards—to explore the social and cultural values associated with the image from the middle of the 19th century to start of the 20th."

 Education and academic career

 A native of Columbus, Ohio, Lubin attended four institutions of higher education before receiving his B.A.
 These include Principia College, the University of Michigan, the University of Southern California, and Ohio State University.
 While studying filmmaking as an undergraduate at the University of Southern California's School of Cinema, Lubin reviewed music for Rolling Stone.

 After independently studying film history in Paris, he received an M.A. and a Ph.D. in American Studies from Yale University in 1983.
 His first academic job was teaching art history and American studies at Colby College in Waterville, Maine, from 1983 to 1999, before accepting a position as the Charlotte C. Weber Professor of Art at Wake Forest University.
 In 2016–2017, he served as the inaugural Terra Foundation Visiting Professor of American Art at the University of Oxford.
 Lubin has received fellowship awards from Harvard University, Stanford University, Yale University, and the National Gallery of Art's Center for Advanced Study in the Visual Arts, as well as the American Council of Learned Societies, the Getty Foundation, and the John Simon Guggenheim Memorial Foundation.
 In 2004, Lubin was awarded the Smithsonian American Art Museum's Charles Eldredge Prize for "distinguished scholarship in American art."

 In 2016, Lubin, along with Robert Cozzolino and Anne Knutson, curated the exhibition "World War I and American Art" for the Pennsylvania Academy of Fine Arts in Philadelphia.
 The exhibition traveled in 2017 to the New-York Historical Society and the Frist Center for the Visual Arts in Nashville.
 Lubin, Cozzolino, and Knutson co-edited the exhibition catalogue, which was a finalist for the College Art Association's prestigious Alfred H. Barr Award.